lovechants/Aliyah/README.md

         - Either show each algorithm / model indepent of each other move to the next
         - Or show all of them at the same time running async?
 - [x] Test custom metrics
-- [ ] Fix output match statements to be more robust (On pause or stopped script states)
+- [ ] Fix output window match statements to be more robust (On pause or stopped script states)
 - [ ] Make framework hooks for visualizations
     - [x] PyTorch
     - [ ] JAX